 Publishing Historical Records

-The Commission supports projects that publish documentary editions of historical records.
-Produced under rigorous standards, Commission-sponsored documentary projects make important primary source materials from all periods of American history more accessible and understandable.
+The Commission supports collaborative projects that publish digital editions of historical records.
+Commission-sponsored documentary edition projects make important primary source materials from all periods of American history more accessible and understandable.

-The Commission especially welcomes projects that focus on broad historical movements in U.S. history, such as law (including the social and cultural history of the law), politics, social reform, business, military, the arts, and other aspects of the national experience, including any aspect of African American, Asian American, Hispanic American, and Native American history.
-Projects may also center on the papers of major figures from American history.
+The Commission especially welcomes collaborative digital edition projects that center the voices of African Americans, Asian Americans, Hispanic Americans, Native Americans, and other historically marginalized peoples, and that focus on broad historical movements in U.S. history, such as law (including the social and cultural history of the law), politics, public policy, social reform, business, military, the arts, and other aspects of the national experience.

 Organizations may apply through the Publishing Historical Records category, which currently has two annual deadlines.
 Grants are awarded for collecting, describing, preserving, compiling, transcribing, annotating, editing, encoding, and publishing documentary source materials online and in print.